Celanese (NYSE:CE) Releases Quarterly Earnings Results, Beats Expectations By $0.50 EPS

-Celanese (NYSE:CE) released its quarterly earnings results on Wednesday.
-The basic materials company reported $3.46 earnings per share for the quarter, beating the Zacks’ consensus estimate of $2.96 by $0.50, MarketWatch Earnings reports.
-The firm had revenue of $1.80 billion during the quarter, compared to analysts’ expectations of $1.72 billion.
+Celanese (NYSE:CE) issued its quarterly earnings data on Wednesday.
+The basic materials company reported $3.46 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $2.96 by $0.50, MarketWatch Earnings reports.
+The business had revenue of $1.80 billion for the quarter, compared to analysts’ expectations of $1.72 billion.
 Celanese had a return on equity of 31.41% and a net margin of 10.46%.
-The business’s revenue was up 23.2% on a year-over-year basis.
-During the same period last year, the firm posted $2.29 EPS.
+The company’s revenue for the quarter was up 23.2% on a year-over-year basis.
+During the same period in the prior year, the firm earned $2.29 EPS.

-The firm also recently disclosed a quarterly dividend, which will be paid on Monday, May 10th.
-Investors of record on Monday, April 26th will be paid a $0.68 dividend.
-This represents a $2.72 annualized dividend and a yield of 1.76%.
+The company also recently announced a quarterly dividend, which will be paid on Monday, May 10th.
+Stockholders of record on Monday, April 26th will be given a $0.68 dividend.
 The ex-dividend date of this dividend is Friday, April 23rd.
+This represents a $2.72 annualized dividend and a dividend yield of 1.72%.
 Celanese’s dividend payout ratio (DPR) is presently 28.54%.

-A number of equities research analysts have commented on CE shares.
-Barclays increased their price objective on shares of Celanese from $145.00 to $170.00 and gave the stock an “overweight” rating in a report on Thursday, April 1st.
-Morgan Stanley boosted their target price on Celanese from $130.00 to $150.00 and gave the stock an “equal weight” rating in a research report on Thursday, April 1st.
-BMO Capital Markets raised their price target on Celanese from $171.00 to $175.00 and gave the company an “outperform” rating in a report on Monday.
-Citigroup cut their target price on shares of Celanese from $152.00 to $144.00 and set a “buy” rating on the stock in a research report on Monday, February 1st.
-Finally, Jefferies Financial Group reissued a “buy” rating on shares of Celanese in a research note on Tuesday, April 6th.
-One research analyst has rated the stock with a sell rating, seven have assigned a hold rating and thirteen have issued a buy rating to the company.
-The company currently has a consensus rating of “Buy” and a consensus price target of $131.79.
+In other Celanese news, Director John K. Wulff sold 6,000 shares of the firm’s stock in a transaction on Monday, April 12th.
+The stock was sold at an average price of $153.82, for a total transaction of $922,920.00.
+Following the completion of the sale, the director now owns 12,421 shares of the company’s stock, valued at $1,910,598.22.
+The transaction was disclosed in a legal filing with the SEC, which is available through this hyperlink.
+Also, Director John K. Wulff sold 750 shares of the firm’s stock in a transaction on Tuesday, February 16th.
+The stock was sold at an average price of $133.55, for a total value of $100,162.50.
+Following the sale, the director now directly owns 17,221 shares of the company’s stock, valued at approximately $2,299,864.55.
+The disclosure for this sale can be found here.
+Company insiders own 0.69% of the company’s stock.

 Celanese Corporation, a technology and specialty materials company, manufactures and sells high performance engineered polymers in the United States and internationally.
 The company operates through Engineered Materials, Acetate Tow, and Acetyl Chain segments.
 The Engineered Materials segment develops, produces, and supplies specialty polymers for automotive and medical applications, as well as for use in industrial products and consumer electronics.